 As an employer, you must always pay your staff all of their entitlements.
 You need to know about relevant awards and issues like long service leave and holiday pay.
-You must make all superannuation contributions required by law.
+Furthermore, you must make all superannuation contributions required by law.

 You should have suitable employment contracts with your staff.
 It is a good idea to get professional assistance drafting them so that they reflect your needs and best practice.

 As an employer, it is your responsibility to ensure that your workplace is safe and free from harassment and bullying.
 If you do not know what your obligations are or what represents best practice, the website for Fair Work Australia is an excellent general resource.
 If is advisable also to speak with a lawyer about your obligations.

 7. Setting Up

 You will need to find suitable premises for your salon.
 Once you find them, make inquiries of the local council as to whether you can operate your salon in that area.
 You are likely to need development approval.
 If you plan to renovate the premises, you will also need your plans approved and a building permit as well as certification once work is complete.

 You will also need insurance.
 That includes Public Liability Insurance and insurance to cover the work undertaken by staff.
 Speak with insurance companies and find out what they can offer you.

 When looking to set up a hairdressing salon, there are a number of steps that you should follow.
 These are to consider your:

 - employee’s qualifications;

 If you have any questions about setting up a business, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.